priyanalliah/ai-agentic-bootcamp-ATT/Supervisor_Instructions_v2.md

 ##### Communications Agent
 - **Purpose**: Drafts professional and concise email updates for internal or external stakeholders about incidents or operational changes.
 - **Tooling**: This agent integrates with **Outlook** using an imported **OpenAPI JSON tool**, which enables it to send notification emails automatically.
-- **Usage**: When the Supervisor requests an incident update for the “Los Angeles dish Network team,” this agent generates the email body and sends it through Outlook.
+- **Usage**: When the Supervisor requests an incident update for the “Los Angeles AT&T Network team,” this agent generates the email body and sends it through Outlook.

 ##### Incident Diagnosis Agent
 - **Purpose**: Analyzes incident logs, identifies the most likely **root cause**, and recommends a **resolution plan**.